 70. Consultants to be engaged to support the PCU and PIU implement the IPP and other social safeguards comprise an International Social Safeguards Specialist, National Social Safeguards Specialist, International Gender Specialist and National Gender Specialist.
-The safeguards specialists will work closely with other consultants to integrate measures to address ethnic groups' participation into the project's annual work plans.
+The PCU will appoint a safeguards coordinator to coordinate and monitor the IPP.
+The consultant safeguards specialists will work closely with other consultants to integrate measures to address ethnic groups' participation into the project's annual work plans.
 The terms of reference for other consultants working under output 3 such as Tourism Training Specialists and Micro- and Small-Enterprise Development Specialists include provisions to ensure that the project benefits ethnic groups.